ros2hp/grmgr/README.md

 			go processDP(limiterDP, node)
 		}
-		// wait for DP goroutines to finish limiterDP.Wait()
+		// wait for the last of the DP goroutines to finish limiterDP.Wait()

 		// free up limiter